 Consulting by Oberender AG: Creating transparency through key figures

 The results from the Quick Check show that changes need to be made primarily in the area of personnel as well as processes and structural conditions.
-In the area of personnel, the lack of employees and the hierarchical structures are particularly noticeable.
+In the area of personnel, the lack of employees and the hierarchical structures are particularly striking.
 The latter result not least from the fact that, in the absence of clear, data-based mechanisms for allocating the severely limited OR capacity, attempts are often made to resort to the law of the verbally stronger.

 General key figures